-Adam Nathaniel Furman is a celebrated artist and architect known for his bold use of color and geometry.
-His work is a triumph of joyful expression, exploring the nuanced ideas of culture mixing, the fusion of classical references with modern technology, and the articulation of radical queer aesthetics.
-Through this reconciliation of opposites, Furman creates work that is sensual yet immediately comprehensible.
+Adam Nathaniel Furman are a celebrated artist and architect known for their bold use of color and geometry.
+Their work is a triumph of joyful expression, exploring nuanced ideas of cultural fusion, the blend of classical references with modern technology, and the articulation of radical queer aesthetics.
+Through this merging of contrasts, they craft pieces that are both sensual and instantly graspable.

-Furman’s work has been exhibited internationally, and his pieces are held in the collections of leading cultural centers such as the London Design Museum, Carnegie Museum of Art, and Architectural Association.
-He has created high-profile installation works for institutions such as the London Design Festival and the National Gallery of Victoria.
-Furman has also collaborated with renowned brands such as IKEA, de Rosso, and Mirrl on innovative product designs.
+Their creations have been showcased globally, and their art pieces grace the collections of esteemed cultural institutions like the London Design Museum, Carnegie Museum of Art, and Architectural Association.
+They’ve fashioned high-visibility installation pieces for entities such as the London Design Festival and the National Gallery of Victoria.
+Collaborations with iconic brands like IKEA, de Rosso, and Mirrl have also marked their innovative design journey.